dev-collab-org/on-chain-file-interface/README.md

 The first issue is the lack of a standard way to fetch the on-chain file from a contract which generates one.

 In some cases the contract exposes public methods to generate the file or files for an on-chain resource.
-These file names are unique to each contract, preventing a whole layer of client-side support from proliferating beyond the few clients made specifically for a smart contract.
+These file names are unique to each contract, preventing a whole layer of client-side support from proliferating beyond the few clients made for one specific smart contract.

 In some cases the optional metadata extension to ERC-721 is used by returning the entire file as a value in one of the fields of a base 64 encoded JSON data URI.
 This has significant limitations due to the overhead of base64 encoding plus the max gas per read limit described below.